-You must apply direct to your home LA.
-Your home LA will forward a copy of your application form to Gateshead.
-If you are not offered a Gateshead School your home LA will ensure your child is offered a school place in your area.
+You must apply direct to your home local authority.
+They will forward a copy of your application form to Gateshead.
+If you are not offered a Gateshead School your home local authority will ensure your child is offered a school place in your area.